ethereum/remix-project/README.md

 nvm --version
 ```

-- In Debian based OS such as Ubuntu 14.04LTS you may need to run `apt-get install build-essential`.
-After installing `build-essential` run `npm rebuild`.
+In Debian based OS such as Ubuntu 14.04LTS you may need to run `apt-get install build-essential`.
+After installing `build-essential`, run `npm rebuild`.

 ## Unit Testing